infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- In early childhood it also helps in the brain development of the child.
 - Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.
 - When the child returns from school, college or any vocational training centre make a point to ask how was his/her day in school/college/ vocational training centre.
 Show interest in their lives.
-	- A couple of the participants mentioned that the staff of the institutions is less aware of the talents and qualities ofthe children in comparison to a family, where every child gets special attention from his/her parents; or that inthe Homes it often happens that only children with particular capacities are cared for, while others are left behind
+	- A couple of the participants at the seminar on institutional care,[^9]  mentioned that the staff of the institutions is less aware of the talents and qualities ofthe children in comparison to a family, where every child gets special attention from his/her parents; or that inthe Homes it often happens that only children with particular capacities are cared for, while others are left behind
 - It is normal for children especially in the adolescent age group to explore their sexuality.
 The caregivers need to accept and deal with dignity when a child identifies himself/ herself/themselves as gay, lesbian, bisexual or other sexual orientation.
 It is crucial to not disrupt attachment patterns then.
 - [^9]At a seminar on mental health in institutions, Dr. Sen advises that it is imperative for caregivers to know how to prepare the children in case they are leaving the institution for a different job, instead of disappearing and suddenly leaving them alone.
 		- Caregivers should be as constant as possible and, when about to leave their jobs for any reason, they should know how toprepare the children to de-attach.